Valeriu Gafencu

-Valeriu Gafencu (24 January 1921 – 18 February 1952) was a member of the Iron Guard who was active during the Legionnaires' rebellion.
-Arrested by the state authorities in 1941, he died 11 years later at Târgu Ocna Prison.
+Valeriu Gafencu (24 January 1921 – 18 February 1952) was a Romanian Legionary activist.
+After attempting to spread the Legionnaires' rebellion to Iași, he was arrested; he died at Târgu Ocna Prison 11 years later.

-He was declared "Saint of the Prisons" by theologian Nicolae Steinhardt for his "exemplary Christian conduct and devotion to those in suffering", and the Romanian Orthodox Church was reportedly considering his canonization in 2013.
+He was declared "Saint of the Prisons" by theologian Nicolae Steinhardt for his "exemplary Christian conduct and devotion to those in suffering", and has been widely commemorated by the Romanian Orthodox Church, which reportedly considered his canonization in 2013.